 Linkner did not appeal his conviction.
 However, he filed a remarkable clemency request containing page after page of signatures, more than a thousand all told.
 Letters of support were also provided by the District Attorney, the editor of the Pittsburgh Post, and other community leaders.
 Their arguments for clemency centered on Linkner’s advanced age, the weakness of the case against him, and the appropriateness of a lesser conviction and sentence.

-The newly created Board of Pardons, created, ironically, to limit the influence of the types of campaigns that Linkner undertook, commuted his death sentence to life imprisonment on March 13, 1877.
+The newly created Board of Pardons, established, ironically, to limit the influence of the types of campaigns that Linkner undertook, commuted his death sentence to life imprisonment on March 13, 1877.
 Later reports suggested that Linkner had “plenty of money” (Pittsburgh Post-Gazette, April 12, 1884), which assisted him in gaining clemency.

 In failing health, Linkner is reported to have confessed his guilt to jail authorities after having been transferred to Western Penitentiary (Pittsburgh Post-Gazette, June 7, 1878).